KoenVanduffel/CR-6_Klipper/README.md

 * cp /home/pi/klipper/config/printer-creality-cr6se-2021.cfg /home/pi/klipper_config/printer.cfg

 For the BTT CR6 board:
-* copy the klipper_config/printer.cfg file from this repo to /home/pi/klipper_config/
+* From the GitHub copy the klipper_config/printer.cfg file from this repo to /home/pi/klipper_config/

 For all boards:
-* From Copy the other config files to /home/pi/klipper_config/
+* From the GitHub repo copy klipper_config/CR6.cfg to /home/pi/klipper_config/

 Now we need to edit the printer.cfg file cd /home/pi/klipper_config/